manus-team/Luaga/Calibration_Instructions.md

 You can change the IP to any device in the net.

-Make sure that the receiver is up on the 3 before you start the stream on the Zero!
+Make sure that the receiver is up on the 3 or the receiver device before you start the stream on the Zero!